scarlatti/roseingrave/Documentation.md

 Update the summary spreadsheet, or create it if it doesn't exist.

-_Note: There is a deprecated command `import_master` that does the same thing.
-It will be removed in v1.0.0._

 Note that this will wipe all current content in the existing spreadsheet.
 To keep the original spreadsheet, use the `-c` flag, remove the link from `"spreadsheetsIndex"`, or make a copy first.